leetrout/spastic/README.md

 # Usage

-Spastic is designed to be very minimal with its core methodes relegated to handling HTTP authentication and dispatching events when data arrives.
+Spastic is designed to be very minimal with its core methods relegated to handling HTTP authentication and dispatching events when data arrives.

 ## Track keywords or users